 Coming to you from a variety of channels and streaming platforms are the best adult cartoons, which collectively deliver hour upon hour of gut-busting entertainment.
 Thanks to the wonders of animation, each show traverses a limitless expanse of creative terrain, exploring both mature and immature themes through a wildly inventive lens.
 And when a handful of these very same shows leap onto the big screen, it results in some of the best comedies ever made.
 Along similar lines, top adult cartoons occasionally make for a legendary video game, and in at least one instance, a popular dipping sauce.

-Today, we’re sticking to television, and highlighting 30 of the best adult cartoon shows ever made (in no particular order).
+Today, we’re sticking to television, and highlighting the 30 best adult cartoons ever made (in no particular order).
 Some are old, others are new, and all are thoroughly amusing.
 Watch each one for the first time or watch it again, relishing the unforgettable characters and unique animation style.
 Laughter and enjoyment are guaranteed.

 This adult cartoon kicked off in 2004 and is still going strong, making it the longest-running original series on Adult Swim.
 Blending comedy and action, it reimagines comic book and pop culture figures through the lens of an ongoing family saga.
 At the head of the Venture clan is a former boy genius turned washed-up scientist named Dr. Rusty Venture.
 When not squaring off against his incompetent arch-nemesis, Venture grapples on the homefront with a crazed bodyguard and his two half-baked sons.